aquastripe/slides/content/2024/mamba/index.md

 \end{aligned}
 $$

+- Convolutional mode: for efficient parallelizable training
+  - where the whole input sequence is seen ahead of time
+- Recurrent mode: for efficient autoregressive inference
-Commonly, the model uses the convolutional mode (3) for **efficient parallelizable training** (where the whole input sequence is seen ahead of time), and switched into recurrent mode (2) for **efficient autoregressive inference** (where the inputs are seen one timestep at a time).
+  - where the inputs are seen one timestep at a time

 ---